 IDSA has limited financial assistance available to participants.
 Assistance is intended only for those individuals who would otherwise be unable to participate in the Leadership Institute.
 Participants may receive a travel grant to help offset the cost of travel to and from Arlington, VA and/or a registration grant to help offset the fees associated with registration.

 Applicants who wish to be considered for financial assistance must submit a Statement of Need with their application.
 Not everyone who applies for assistance will receive it.
 Final award amounts are determined by IDSA leadership based on the fund balance and number of awards requested.
-Those applicants selected to receive financial assistance will be notified with their final application decision in January 2019.
+Those applicants selected to receive financial assistance will be notified with their final application decision.

 To apply for assistance, complete the optional Financial Assistance Application within your Leadership Institute application.